blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Sources for Deception.md

 		-
 - ~~Hiyal~~
 	- I believe this is actually forbidden in Islaam, according to most sources.
-	- Disobey rulers who go against God (Qur'an 4:29)
+	- Disobey rulers on matters where they go against God (Qur'an 4:29)
 		- Saheeh Muslims 1844a
 	- Hiding his faith in front of Pharaoh (Qur'an 40:28)
 - ~~Darura~~
 	- It is a positive thing that lets people do Haram out of necessity
 	- Like eating Pork (2:173 and 5:3)
 	- Avoiding fast if sick (2:185)
+	- There is no difficulty (22.78)

 >
 >The technical meaning of the term _taqiyya_ is thought [_[by whom?](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Words_to_watch#Unsupported_attributions "Wikipedia:Manual of Style/Words to watch")_] to be derived from the [Quranic](https://en.wikipedia.org/wiki/Quran "Quran") reference to religious dissimulation in [Sura 3](https://en.wikipedia.org/wiki/Sura_3 "Sura 3"):28: